(parents, children, fussy eating, picky eating, 0 – 10yrs)

 Is my child a fussy eater?

 Not sure if your child is a fussy eater.
 Then take a look at my free checklist to find out.

 what can I do? supporting fussy eaters

 If you know your child is a fussy eater then here are three top strategies to get you started.
 Remember it takes time, so don’t expect any instant changes.

-For more strategies and in depth evidence based advice, why not consider a fussy eating workshop which will guide you through these strategies, provide email support for a month (with a registered Nutritionist) and you will have access to a support group of other parents.
+For more strategies and in depth evidence based advice, why not consider a fussy eating workshop which will guide you through more than 10 strategies, provide email support for a month (with a registered Nutritionist) and you will have access to a support group of other parents.

 What will I learn from a workshop?

 - The difference between fussy eaters vs problem feeders & identify which your child is.

 - Understand the reasons for fussy eating/food refusal